About Helping Hounds Hampshire

 BreedMiniature Pinscher

-She is an 18 month old chocolate and toffee Pinscher weighing just 10kg.Rhea is living with other dogs and would be a perfect companion for retirees.She walks lovely on a lead.She is a very calm loving girl once the bond has been built up and she realises that you are not going to leave her and give up on her but this will take time.Rhea needs time, patience and someone who is prepared to invest their time in her let her come to you but once the bond is there then she will reward you with lots of cuddles and love and be a loyal loving companion.Rhea loves to play with a ball but isn't very good at giving it back. but she enjoys the interaction with her humans..
+She is a 3 years old chocolate and toffee Pinscher weighing just 10kg.Rhea is living with other dogs and would be a perfect companion for retirees.She walks lovely on a lead.She is a very calm loving girl once the bond has been built up and she realises that you are not going to leave her and give up on her but this will take time.Rhea needs time, patience and someone who is prepared to invest their time in her let her come to you but once the bond is there then she will reward you with lots of cuddles and love and be a loyal loving companion.Rhea loves to play with a ball but isn't very good at giving it back. but she enjoys the interaction with her humans..
 She's a very sweet girl and good company.
 She will be a fantastic companion and would love someone that can be with her most of the day.
 Her foster says she will be very loyal and is eager to please so will enjoy being trained.Your adoption comes with 6 weeks free basic Canine Nutrition Advice from your Gotcha date.Many rescue dogs have had a tough past and may need time to adjust.Some aren’t used to living in a home and could find new things scary.You may need patience and sometimes help from a trainer or behaviourist.Do I have enough time and commitment for a dog?What will I do during holidays, nights out, or if I’m unwell?Can I cope if my dog takes a long time to settle?Do I have the finances for food, insurance, vet bills, training, and care?If adopting a puppy, can I cover the cost of neutering/spaying?See if the dogs you like are a good fit for your home and routine.If you see a dog you like, you can apply to adopt them directly.If you don’t find the right dog, you can still fill out an application in advance.
 Once a dog matching your requirements becomes available, we’ll contact you first.Tell us about yourself and your lifestyle.
 Adopters are required to complete an application form.We’ll chat to make sure any dog you choose is a perfect match for you, taking into account your home, routine, and experience.Before meeting a dog, a successful home visit by the rescue is required.Once approved, you’ll visit the rescue and spend time with the dog.
 You’ll get to know their personality, ask questions, and see how they interact with you.
 We’ll discuss your lifestyle and the dog’s needs to make sure it’s a great fit for everyone.When you’re ready, we’ll complete the adoption process:Pay the adoption fee (£495).
 In most cases, this doesn’t cover the full costs incurred by the rescue, so we’re always grateful if adopters wish to make an additional donation.Take your new dog home and start your journey togetherAdult dogs will always be neutered by the rescue either prior to homing or, in occasional cases, shortly after with arrangements made with the adopter.The rescue does not spay or neuter dogs under 12 months of age, and this cost is the adopter’s responsibility.Recommended ages: males 8–12 months; females after their first season (typically 8–12 weeks after).
 The rescue will ask for proof that this has been done.Our support continues after adoption.
 We’ll stay in touch and offer advice as your rescue dog settles into their new home.© 2026 Helping Hounds Hampshire Registered Charity No. 1200394

 Helping Hounds Hampshire